Don’t farmers need pesticides to grow enough food?

 We can’t turn the clock back to how things used to be so what can we do today?

 We can turn our cities, towns, villages and gardens into a buzzing network of insect-friendly habitats.
-We have about ½ million hectares of gardens in the UK, plus city parks and green spaces, school playing fields, railway embankments and cuttings, road verges and roundabouts; if managed favourably, and if we avoid pesticide use these areas could go a long way towards creating a national ‘Nature Recovery Network’.
+In the UK we have about half a million hectares of gardens, plus city parks and green spaces, school playing fields, railway embankments and cuttings, road verges and roundabouts.
+If we avoid pesticide use these areas could go a long way towards creating a national ‘Nature Recovery Network’.

 250,000 miles of road verges.
 More could be managed for wildlife by sowing insect friendly seed mixes, mowing later in the year, and removing the cuttings.
 Green bridges should be a part of transport infrastructure projects.